-In accordance with a resolution of the Directors of Ostomy NSW Limited, the directors of the entity declare that:
+In accordance with a resolution of the directors of Ostomy NSW Limited, the directors of the company declare that:

-- 1. The financial statements and notes, as set out on pages 5 to 17, are in accordance with the Corporations Act 2001 and: - a. comply with Australian Accounting Standards; and - b. give a true and fair view of the financial position as at 30 June 2012 and of the performance for the year ended on that date of the entity. - 2.
-In the directors' opinion there are reasonable grounds to believe that the entity will be able to pay its debts as and when they become due and payable.
+- 1. The financial statements and notes, as set out on pages 8 to 19, are in accordance with the Corporations Act 2001 and: - a. comply with Australian Accounting Standards Reduced Disclosure Requirements; and - b. give a true and fair view of the financial position of the company as at 30 June 2015 and of its performance for the year ended on that date. - 2.
+In the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.